para-lipics/para-lipics/README.md

 ## Requirements

-This template is only guaranteed to work properly for **Typst ≥ 0.13.1**.
+This template requires **Typst ≥ 0.13.1**.

-Due to current limitations in Typst's font handling, it is currently not possible to ship custom fonts directly within Typst Universe templates.
+Due to current limitations in Typst's font handling, some required fonts must be installed manually.
-As a result, some fonts must be installed separately to ensure maximal visual compatibility with the official LIPIcs style.
+If fonts are missing, fallback fonts will be used (which may alter the visual fidelity of the result).

 If the required fonts are unavailable during compilation, the template will use fallback fonts embedded in the CLI.
 - If you're using the **web app**, upload the `.ttf` or `.otf` files directly into your project.